Kingsman44/Pixelify/README.md

 - Added option to force download online pack if internet is not detected
 - Fixed Select in Pixel launcher recent on some roms
 - Fixes for offline translation in Gboard
-- Enabled Emoji Stickers in Gboard
+- Enabled Emoji Stickers and Emojify in Gboard
 - Completly removed cts dependency on Pixelify module
+- Enabled At a Store, and Doorbell extras in at a Glance.
+- Improved Pixel Launcher search
+- Updated Android system intelligence to pixel6.s18
+- Enabled G logo in gboard
+- added Google offline speech 5011 version (optional to install)
+- Enabled Recents rounded corners
 - more features enabled and bug fixes..

 ### Version 2.01